krpeacock/kaipeacock.com/content/blog/dfinity/agent-js.md

 - Avoid blocking UI interactions while you wait for the result of your update.
 Instead, allow users to continuing to make other updates and interactions, and inform your users of success asyncronously.
 - Try to avoid making inter-canister calls.
 If the backend needs to talk to other canisters, the duration can add up quickly.
-- Use `Promise.all` to make multiple calls in a batch, instead of making them one-by-one
+- Use `Promise.all` to make multiple calls in a batch, instead of making them consecutively
 - If you need to fetch assets or data, you can make direct `fetch` calls to the `raw.ic0.app` endpoint for canisters

 ## Node.js